CUFP/cufp.org/README.md

 as `cufp.org` in the repo's root.

 `bin/` — Scripts.

-`ext/` — Files from external sources, e.g. CSS or Javascript libraries.
-These are copied without modification to the generated site.

-`bower/` — Packages installed by the Bower package manager.
-It eases installation of Foundation and its dependencies.
-Doing `omake bower` will generate this directory, but we check it into the repo to avoid the dependency on bower most of the time.

 `src/site/css/cufp.css` — The main CSS file, generated from cufp.scss
 in the same directory.
 It is checked into the repo to avoid the